Life was hard, love was easy

 ZAMBALES, Philippines - The tent sits empty.
-It is empty most of the day, except for the few hours in the afternoon when the village children in the town of San Miguel are let out from school.
+It is empty most of the day, except for the few hours in the afternoon when the village children of San Miguel are let out from school.
 Then there is singing, the flower opens, the flower closes, sand sprays from a dozen kicking feet, while a ring spins around a giggling brown-cheeked rose.

 Mostly there is only the tent, and the boats, and the long strip of beach.
 The tent hunkers square across the sea, tarps flapping against the bamboo stakes.